-To apply for an EIN, use Form SS-4.
-This form is available from Social Security Administration offices or by calling 1-800-TAX-FORM.
+You can get an EIN either through the mail or by telephone.
+But first you must fill out Form SS-4, Application for Employer Identification Number.
+This form is available from SSA offices or by calling the IRS at 1-800-TAX-FORM (1-800-829-3676).